 The State Treasurer's Office maintains a number of internal and external checks and balances with respect to its activities.
-The State Treasurer engages an independent accounting firm with approval from the State Auditor to perform the annual financial audit of the State Treasurer's Office.
-Additionally, the State Treasurer is asked to appear before various legislative committees to present selected information.
-The State Treasurer operates under significant scrutiny to assure that all transactions are in the best interest of the public.
+The State Treasurer engages an independent accounting firm in cooperation with the State Auditor to perform the annual financial audit of the State Treasurer's Office.
+Additionally, the State Treasurer is asked to appear before various legislative committees to present information.
+The State Treasurer operates under complete transparency to assure that all transactions are in the best interest of the public.

 The State Treasurer's Investment Committee (STIC) meets monthly to review activity affecting both cash management and the investment of public funds.
 The STIC report can be found on the State Treasurer's Office website.
-The Senior Portfolio Manager also provides a monthly report to the State Board of Finance.
+The Chief Investment Officer also provides a monthly report to the State Board of Finance.